bkaradzic/GENie/README.md

 Initial version of **GENie** is fork of Premake 4.4 beta 5, and there is no intention to keep it in sync with it.

+## Changelog (since fork)

+ - Added vs2013 support.
+ - Added hash UUID support. os.uuid(<string>) should produce consistent UUID.
+ - Added search for default script.
+Default script name is changed to genie.lua (solution.lua and premake4.lua are also allowed), and it can be located in script directory.

 ## Why fork?

 At the time of writing this, September 2014, Premake project is on long hiatus.